MicrosoftAzureFox/build-resume-workshop/2-add-content.md

     ```

 ## Step 4: Adding Skills and Education

+✅ How should you approach adding your skills and education?

 Let's fill in the final sections of the resume with your skills, in order of expertise